Nunney

-Nunney is a village and civil parish in the Mendip local government district within the English county of Somerset.
+Nunney is a village and civil parish in the English county of Somerset.
 It is located 3 mi south-west of Frome and the parish includes the hamlet of Holwell.

 The name of the village comes from Old English and means Nunna's island.

-Today, the tourist attractions are the ruins of Nunney Castle, a historic church, and ducks wandering the streets near the river.
-The village hall is host to Nunney Acoustic Cafe which provides live music, homemade food, a bar and children's art activities on the second Sunday of each month (except July and August).
+Today, the tourist attractions are the ruins of Nunney Castle, a historic church, and the seasonal events of the village, including the duck race on Easter Sundays and the annual Nunney Fayre Day (late July), organised by the Nunney Community Association, which attracts thousands of visitors each year to the village to enjoy the musical performances at Nunney Castle and the many artisan stalls from local producers throughout the village.

 On 30 September 2007, Nunney was the subject of a BBC Radio 4 report, asking whether "the prettiest village in England" is a place where we can learn "how to mend our broken society".

-"Visit Nunney" the community interest group closed down in 2021.

 History

 Evidence of Roman settlement has been provided by the discovery of a hoard of Roman coins in 1869 at Westdown Farm and a villa with a mosaic floor.

 Nunney is mentioned as a manor belonging to William de Moyon in the Domesday Book in 1086, but the book does not mention a castle.

 The parish was part of the hundred of Frome.

 For many years, from the medieval period until the 19th century, Nunney was the site of water-powered mills owned initially by the Hoddinotts and then by James Fussell.